Lightstreamer/Lightstreamer-lib-client-mini-kotlin/README.md

 ## Logging

-This library uses SLF4j.
+This library uses SLF4j for logging.

-## Building
+## Building the Library

-To build the Lightstreamer Kotlin client, ensure that you have [SDKMAN!](https://sdkman.io/) installed.
+To build the Lightstreamer Kotlin client, make sure you have [SDKMAN!](https://sdkman.io/) installed.

-First setup dependencies defined in [.sdkmanrc](.sdkmanrc) once.
+First, set up the dependencies defined in [.sdkmanrc](.sdkmanrc):

 ```sh
 sdk env install
 ```

-then build and test using gradle:
+Then build and test using Gradle:

 ```sh
 gradle build